-Ivory Road is a rustic local cafe located in Arden, a small community about 20 minutes from downtown Asheville.
+Ivory Road is a rustic local cafe located in Arden, a small community located about 20 minutes from downtown Asheville.
 If you are seeking a friendly local dining establishment vs. a popular trendy touristy foodie cafe, Ivory Road is a great alternative.

 Ivory Road works will a number of local companies including Mills River Creamery, High Noon Coffee, and Annie's Bakery.
 Both the breakfast and lunch menus are quite small, although there are ample choices for the meat lover and vegetarian.
 Gluten-free bread is available as an easy substitution, and veggies can replace any meat.

 Brunch is the best time to visit as you can take advantage of the delicious breakfast offerings, plus enjoy the cool air via the beautiful patio.
 Try the Hash Soul bowl featuring roasted potatoes, roasted Brussel sprouts and peppers, your choice of veggies or meat, cheddar cheese, an optional egg, drizzled with a siracha aioli.

-Ivory Road is also known for their decadent selection of desserts, all made from scratch.
+For those with a sweet tooth, Ivory Road is also known for their decadent selection of desserts, all made from scratch.

 Afternoon tea is held every Saturday at 2pm for just $22 per adult.
 Options vary by season as they use local produce.
 Recent offerings have included pimento cheese sandwiches, scones, cucumber sandwiches with mint cream cheese, and a seasonal buttercream cake.

 Ivory Road is a counter service restaurant.
 After ordering, your food will be brought out to your table.
-The staff is friendly and welcoming as they pride themselves on offering Southern hospitality.
+The staff is friendly and welcoming as they pride themselves on Southern hospitality.

 The highlight here is the beautiful location inside an old converted house.
 The ambiance is friendly and inviting.
-The interior is dark and cozy and perfect for a bowl of homemade soup on a cold winter's day, while the outdoor patio is shady enough for a summer visit.
+The interior is dark and cozy and perfect for enjoying a bowl of homemade soup on a cold winter's day, while the outdoor patio is shady enough for a summer visit.
 Ivory's patio is the best place in Asheville to enjoy a leisurely weekend brunch in a pretty natural setting.